The Early Years

 Name Change & Expansion of Services!

 This new look and expansion was made possible through the Board’s approach to ULL’s graduating MBA students who both graciously and enthusiastically took this on as their final academic project, presenting their findings with a dynamic plan for our success.
-In addition, the strategic plan includes an ATM portal in the main lobby of the new Lourdes facility on Ambassador Caffery Parkway.

 The main Credit Union office would remain in its present location allowing personal window and drive-thru service to our members.